operatorequals/k8s-net-expose/README.md

 ## How it works

-The `net-expose` deployment consists of a Kubernetes `Pod` with just enough privileges to remotely SSH to a VPS and establish a reverse SSH proxy, redirecting VPS port traffic inside the `Pod`.
-A redirector (`socat`) in the `Pod` addresses the TCP connections to the internal Kubernetes resource (`Pod` or `Service`) to be exposed, making it accessible through the initial VPS port.
+The `net-expose` deployment consists of a Kubernetes `Pod` with just enough privileges to remotely SSH to a VPS and establish a reverse SSH proxy, redirecting VPS port traffic to the internal Kubernetes resource (`Pod` or `Service`) to be exposed, making it accessible through the initial VPS port.

 ![generic-schematic-deep](https://github.com/operatorequals/k8s-net-expose/raw/documentation/assets/net-expose-schematic-deep.png)